MOT: the complete guide

 Remember, you can be fined up to £1000 for driving a vehicle without a valid MOT, so it pays to get the test done promptly.

-So, when is the earliest you can get an MOT?
+When is the earliest your vehicle can get an MOT?

 An MOT is certified for a year and the date it runs out will be printed on the most recent certificate.
 If you want, you can get an MOT up to a month (minus a day) before the certificate runs out and you’ll still be permitted to keep the same renewal date.